 Understanding how airflow affects heat transfer and smoke removal helps you refine your roasting technique.

-Coffee Roasting Airflow Management Techniques
+Practical Airflow Management

 Managing airflow in coffee roasting is essential for achieving consistent results.